cukminseo/NSLab-CUK.github.io/_posts/2023-12-27-Colloquium.md

 image:  CUK.jpg
 tags:   Seminar
 published: true
-description: The Department of Artificial Intelligence at the Catholic University of Korea successfully organized the 2nd CUK Annual Colloquium on Artificial Intelligence.
-This year, 8 graduate students and 3 undergraduate student teams presented their annual research outcomes.
+description: The Department of Artificial Intelligence at the Catholic University of Korea successfully hosted the 2nd Annual CUK Colloquium on Artificial Intelligence.
+In this event, 8 graduate and 3 undergraduate student teams presented their research achievements for the year.
 ---

 > The 2nd CUK Annual Colloquium on Artificial Intelligence